 Leverage the power of Tesla’s online market presence by listing your used Tesla for sale with Find My Electric!
 Unlike Carvana, we want to help you weigh your options and make the best sale possible.
 Here’s how:

-- We Don’t Set Your Price; You Do: With our free or featured online listings, you command your own asking price and negotiate with your buyer as you see fit.
+- We Don’t Set Your Price; You Do: With our online listings, you command your own asking price and negotiate with your buyer as you see fit.
 On our end, we work to filter out bad actors and listing errors, letting you spend more time with the right prospective buyers.

 - We Know Tesla Features: Since we only list used Teslas, we built our entire online marketplace around Tesla options and features.
 If you need some assistance in valuing your Tesla, we’re happy to help you figure out how to include your software and features into your asking price.
 Feel free to reach out!